4 Signs You Have Atelophobia & What You Can Do About It

 This is natural.

-Without criticizing yourself return your thoughts and focus to your breath when you notice that it has wandered.
+Without criticizing yourself, return your thoughts and focus on your breath when you notice that it has wandered.

-Do this without judgment as many times as needed until your timer goes off.
+Do this without judgment as often as needed until your timer goes off.

 When it does, take a few moments to focus on any other sounds in your environment and acknowledge them.

-You may find it helpful to have mindfulness meditation sessions in the morning and again in the evening, but if that doesn’t work for you just find time for a session as often as you can.
+You may find it helpful to have mindfulness meditation sessions in the morning and again in the evening, but if that doesn’t work for you, find time for a session as often as possible.

-If you find it hard to focus on your own you can find guided meditations online that will talk you through the whole session, including gentle reminders to refocus on your breathing.
+If you find it hard to focus independently, you can find guided meditations online that will talk you through the whole session, including gentle reminders to refocus on your breathing.

 You can also practice mini-sessions whenever you get overwhelmed.